Francisco Diaz-Silveira Lopez

-Francisco Diaz-Silveira Lopez (October 4, 1908 in Havana, Cuba - April 1996 in Miami, Florida), was a prominent Abogado-Notario (Attorney-Notary) in Havana, Cuba from the 1930s. until the Cuban Revolution of 1959.
+Francisco Diaz-Silveira Lopez (October 4, 1908 – April 1996) was a prominent abogado-notario (attorney-notary) in Havana, Cuba from the 1930s, until the Cuban Revolution of 1959.

 He was the son of Francisco Diaz-Silveira and Dolores Lopez.
-He was married to Ana Gloria Tamargo-Sanchez (May 5, 1910 - May 1996)(they divorced and neither ever remarried) and they had three children, Ana Gloria, Jorge, and Francisco Diaz-Silveira Tamargo.
+He was married to Ana Gloria Tamargo-Sanchez (May 5, 1910 - May 1996).
+They divorced and neither remarried; they had three children, Ana Gloria, Jorge, and Francisco Diaz-Silveira Tamargo.